Generic name: axitinib [ axIT-i-nib ]

-Inlyta (axitinib) is a cancer medication that interferes with the growth and spread of cancer cells in the body.
+Inlyta is a prescription medicine that interferes with the growth of some cancer cells.

-Inlyta is used to treat cancer of the kidney.
+Inlyta is used to treat advanced kidney cancer (advanced renal cell carcinoma).

 Do not use Inlyta if you are pregnant.
 It could harm the unborn baby.
-Use birth control to prevent pregnancy while you are receiving Inlyta, whether you are a man or a woman.
+Use birth control to prevent pregnancy while you are receiving this medicine, whether you are a man or a woman.
 Inlyta use by either parent may cause birth defects or miscarriage.
-You should not use Inlyta if you are allergic to axitinib.

 Inlyta is usually taken once every 12 hours.
-Inlyta should be taken at evenly spaced intervals.
+It should be taken at evenly spaced intervals.
 Follow your doctor's instructions.

 To be sure this medication is not causing harmful effects, your kidney, thyroid, and liver function will need to be tested.
 Your blood pressure will also need to be checked often.
 Visit your doctor regularly.